AI Employee Monitoring Software: How to Track AI Usage – A Complete Guide

 2. Choose the Right Monitoring Solution

-- Real-time AI tool detection (including lesser-known apps)
+• Real-time (idle time) AI tool detection (including lesser-known apps)

 Solutions like CurrentWare are built with these nuances in mind.